 Campy!
 Bar – located on the main street in Shinjuku Ni-chome, a lively gay bar featuring local celebrity Bourbonne.
 All are welcome and even the straight folk stop by.
 It’s free to enter but expect to buy a drink for around ¥500-800.

 Dragon Men – you’ll find the expat and international crowd at this gay bar with outdoor seating.
-Go to cruise and socialize or for their daily happy hour 6-9pm.
+Go to cruise, socialize, for their daily happy hour 6-9pm or to enjoy the semi-naked barmen.

 Tokyo Gay Clubs and Parties